 - Just a hair under 1 cup coarse sea salt

-- 1/8 cup baking soda (your goal is to top off your Epsom and sea salts to get 2 cups total)
+- 1/8 cup baking soda (the goal is to top off the Epsom and sea salts to get 2 cups total)

 - Measuring cups

 - 7 Ziploc baggies

 - 16-ounce mason jar (I bought and used one from this set of 12)